 Sts.
-Peter and Paul Church has served the needs of the Roman Catholic faithful in Three Rivers, MA for over 115 years.
+Peter and Paul Church has a rich history of serving the needs of the Roman Catholic faithful in Three Rivers, MA for over 115 years.

 Beginnings of the Sts.
 Peter and Paul Parish

 Early records indicate that the first arrivals from Poland in the Palmer area came in 1886.
 Political persecution, religious persecution, and severe economic hardship had resulted from the partitioning of Poland by Russia, Austria, and Germany.
 The first baptism of a Pole took place at St. Mary's Church in Thorndike in 1888.
 As the number of Polish baptisms increased in Three Rivers, Thorndike, and Bondsville, so did the need for a Polish-speaking church.

 At the time, Poles from Palmer were attending St. Stanislaus Church (now St. Stanislaus Basilica) in Chicopee, MA.
 Father Franciszek Chałupka, pastor of St. Stanislaus in Chicopee, saw the increasing need for a Polish parish in Palmer and urged the Polish community to organize a society to both unite them and serve as incentive to organizing a Polish parish.
 As a result, the St. Joseph Men's Society of Thorndike was formed in April of 1895.

 Over a period of four years, the needs of the Poles were discussed at the monthly meetings of the St. Joseph's Society.
 It had become a real hardship for them to travel to Chicopee to attend Mass at St. Stanislaus Church, where Father Chałupka was pastor.
 Though visiting priests of Polish descent ministered periodically at St. Mary's Church in Thorndike and St. Anne's Church in Three Rivers, the need for a Polish parish had hit a breaking point.